saucelabs/sauce-docs/docs/api-testing/use-cases/compose-body.md

 ## Using an Object from Another Call

-Using an object from another call is a more complex method.
+Using an object from another call is a more complex method to compose a request body.
 Scenarios in which you might use this method include when you need to use an object retrieved from a previous call in the body of a subsequent call.

 1. Add a `GET` method to perform the call you retrieve the object from.